sparsh-ai/recohut/02-storage/warehouses/bigquery/README.md

 You access BigQuery through the Cloud Console, the command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET, or Python.
 There are also a variety of third-party tools that you can use to interact with BigQuery, such as visualizing the data or loading the data.
 In this lab, you access BigQuery using the web UI.

 You can use the BigQuery web UI in the Cloud Console as a visual interface to complete tasks like running queries, loading data, and exporting data.
 This hands-on lab shows you how to query tables in a public dataset and how to load sample data into BigQuery through the Cloud Console.

+Given all the advantages of BigQuery, keep in mind that BigQuery is not a transactional database.
+BigQuery is not designed for millisecond query latency.
+It can process 1 TB of data in 5 seconds, but this doesn't mean you can process 1 MB of data in 0.0005 seconds.
+It is simply not designed for that purpose.

 ### Watch the videos